 The second aim of rpanel is to use these gui construction tools to provide specific applications.
 There is a particular emphasis on tools for the teaching of statistics, but not exclusively so.

-Version 1.0-4 of the package is available in both source and MS-Windows forms.
-The package is also available from the CRAN archive, where a MAC OS version can also be obtained.
-A Quick Reference Guide for the package is available in pdf form.
+The package is available from the CRAN archive, A Quick Reference Guide for the package is also available in pdf form.

 A paper on the package has been published in the Journal of Statistical Software.
 There is also file of scripts to run the examples of the paper.
 (These scripts are also included in the examples listed below.)